ajeetverma01/hibernate-maven-practice/README.md

 5. **Run the main class**
     - Run the `App.java` to test the Hibernate CRUD operations
-    - There are many classes to run.
+    - There are many classes which are made for other concepts.
 Run them to perform many other concepts.

 ## 🗃️ Sample Entity